20 Pooled Regression

 \(\hat{\beta}_{\text{pool}}\) is called the pooled regression estimator.

-The residuals for individual \(i\):
+The vector of least-squares residuals for the \(i\)th individual is:

 \[ \widehat{\bu}_i = \by_i - \bX_i \hat{\bbeta}_{\text{pool}} \]

-19.3 Statistical Properties
+20.3 Statistical Properties

 The estimator can be rewritten as: